tptacek 1 year ago

 "When in doubt, slash and see what happens" seems like a highly effective, albeit a bit reckless, approach to finding out which agencies are truly needed and which are not.

-• phtrivier an hour ago
+• phtrivier 1 year ago

 I (sincerely) wish you and your family to not be on the path of one of the people who will rush to profit from the lack of regulation.